METROLOGY – SYSTEMS OF MEASUREMENT

-Systems of measurement define units of measurement and specify how these units should be stated, used and measured.
-These are regulated and defined in science and commerce.
-Systems of measurement in current use include the Imperial (English) System, the CGS System, the Metric System, and The International System of Units (SI).
+A system of measurement is a collection of units of measurement.
+Systems of measurement have been regulated and defined for the purposes of science and commerce.
+Systems of measurement in modern use include the Metric System, the Imperial (English) System, and The International System of units (SI).

 The English system:

-It is also known as the British System.
-The system makes use of the yard as the standard system of measurement.
+It is also known as the British System .
+The system makes use of yard as the standard system of measurement.
 These systems of measurement of weights and measures used officially in Great Britain from 1824 until the adoption of the metric system beginning in 1965.
-Various standard systems of measurements are explained below:

 The Metric system:

-In the Metric system, the meter replaces the yard (of the English system).
+In metric system the meter replaces the yard (of English system).
 The metric system is essentially decimal, all multiples and submultiples of the basic units being related by the factor of 10.
-So, we can define the multiples and fractions of a metre, for example, as follows:
+As decimeter, centimeter, millimeter, micrometer and so on.

 The International System of units (SI):

-Earlier, the CGS (centimetre, gram, second) system was in use for specific work.
+Earlier CGS (centimeter, gram, second) system was in use for specific work.
 The MKS (meter, kg, sec) system followed it.
-This MKS system is very convenient to use and to handle rational, coherent, comprehensive systems with ease.
-The most popular and widely used system of measurement is the SI system.
+This MKS system is very convenient to use and to handle rational, coherent, comprehensive systems at ease.
+This most popular and widely used systems of measurement is the SI.

-The main features of the SI system are that the meter and kilogram supersede the centimetre and gram of the old system.
-The Newton, unit of force, is independent of the Earth’s gravitation and g need no longer be introduced in equations.
-The Joule (Newton X meter) is the unit of energy, and of power, the Joule per second (watt).
-Units such as meter, kilogram, second and Ampere is of maximum interest to engineers.
+The main features of SI are that the meter and kilogram supersede the centimeter and gram of the old system.
+The Newton , unit of force, is independent of the earth’s gravitation and g need no longer be introduced in equations.
+The joule (Newton X meter) is the unit of energy, and of power, the joule per second (watt).
+Units such as meter, kilogram, second and ampere is of maximum interest to engineers.

 Standards of measurement of length are :